-- 1. The student must complete at least 2 semesters of high school course work. - 2.
-The student must achieve at least 2.0 accumulative GPA on a 4.0 scale. - 3.
-The student must be in good standing relative to attendance and the code of conduct for the semester in which the letter is being awarded.
+- The student must complete at least 2 semesters of high school course work. - The student must achieve at least 2.0 cumulative GPA on a 4.0 scale. - The student must be in good standing relative to attendance and the code of conduct for the semester in which the letter is being awarded.